agraharidheeraj/life-skills-track-2/prevention-of-sexual-harassment..md

 ## What to do when facing or witnessing such behavior?

-In the event of facing or witnessing sexual harassment, follow these steps to address the situation and ensure a safe and respectful work environment:
+In the event of facing or witnessing sexual harassment, I follow these steps to address the situation and ensure a safe and respectful work environment:

 1. **Report the Incident:** If I am victim or a witness, report the incident to my HR department or the designated authority within my organization.
 And I Provide a detailed account of the harassment, including the date, time, location, and individuals involved.